-- Go to the SourceForge GHC page [http://sourceforge.net/projects/ghc/], go to the "bugs" section, click on "submit", and enter your bug report.
-You can also check the outstanding bugs here and search the archives to make sure it hasn't already been reported.
-Or: - Email your bug report to <glasgow-haskell-bugs@haskell.org>.
+- Preferred: Create a new bug [http://hackage.haskell.org/trac/ghc/newticket?type=bug], and enter your bug report.
+You can also search the bug database here to make sure your bug hasn't already been reported (if it has, it might still help to add information from your experience to the existing report). - Bug reports can also be emailed to <glasgow-haskell-bugs@haskell.org>.